 Diploma of Civil Construction Design

-Offered as a package with Advanced Diploma of Civil Construction Design- RII60520 | CRICOS 111404A (+52 Weeks)
+Offered as a package with RII60520 Advanced Diploma of Civil Construction Design- CRICOS 111404A (52 weeks duration) at Albright Institute.

 This qualification reflects the role of individuals working as designers or design paraprofessionals who support professional engineers.
 They perform tasks involving a high level of autonomy and requiring the application of significant judgement in planning and determining the selection of equipment/roles/techniques for themselves and others.
 They are required to develop site specific work designs to ensure the implementation of the client’s site requirements.
 They demonstrate the application of a broad range of technical, managerial, coordination and planning skills.